khulnasoft-lab/design.khulnasoft.com/README.md

 ## Reviewing

 Each merge request for this repository will generate a [review app](https://docs.gitlab.com/ee/ci/review_apps/).
-This is essentially spins up a new version of the website in which you are able to see live all changes introduced by the merge request changes.
+Review apps create a new environment (dynamically) for each one of your branches.
+A Review App is then visible as a link when you visit the merge request relevant to the branch.
+That way, you are able to see live all changes introduced by the merge request changes.

 ## Contributing